shawn-nyk/tp/docs/UserGuide.md

 Adds a profile item to your profile.

-Format: `add me c/CATEGORY t/TITLE [d/DESCRIPTOR]...`
+Format: `add me t/TITLE c/CATEGORY [d/DESCRIPTOR]...`

 Examples:
-* `add me c/skill t/HTML d/Learn how to create divs`
+* `add me t/HTML c/skill d/Learn how to create divs`
-* `add me c/achievement t/special recognition in Hack n Roll`
+* `add me t/special recognition in Hack n Roll c/achievement`
 * For example, you have just completed an internship at Govtech.
-Executing `add me c/experience t/Internship at Govtech d/Implemented automate testing using TravisCI d/Implemented dashboard to track code coverage` on an empty profile will add the profile item as follows: <br />
+Executing `add me t/Internship at Govtech c/experience d/Implemented automate testing using TravisCI d/Implemented dashboard to track code coverage` on an empty profile will add the profile item as follows: <br />

 ![AddProfileSS](images/ug-profile/AddProfileItem.png)